 Could you be at risk of low vitamin D?

-Vitamin D deficiency is more common than many people may realise.
+Vitamin D insufficiency is more common than many people may realise.
 Even in our sun drenched country, it is estimated that one in three Australians may have less than adequate vitamin D levels.
 Low Vitamin D levels may not result in any obvious symptoms but it can have significant health effects.
-The following groups of people have an increased risk of being deficient in this important nutrients:
+The following groups of people have an increased risk of being insufficient in this important nutrients:

 People with little or no sun exposure